 I tend to avoid doing things that don’t spark joy.
 These jobs end up at the bottom of my To Do list and don’t make a fuss until a deadline pinches them and they squeal.
 I groan.
 Oh bother.
 Do I have to?

 No wonder I’ve kept so busy for so long.
 When I’m prioritizing the enjoyable or urgent over the tedious or boring, I never have to get to the bottom of the list.
 I hold onto the hope that these things will fall off the edge and into the black hole of I-didn’t-need-to-do-it-anyway.
 Sigh.
 I can dream, can’t I?

 Fred didn’t announce his plan to declutter our place.
-Stuff just appeared on the floor of our spare room: four extra ice cub trays, a fondue pot and skewers, board games Hadrian and Hannah never choose.
+Stuff just appeared on the floor of our spare room: four extra ice cube trays, a fondue pot and skewers, board games no one ever chooses.
 That same week, I heard the acronyms JIC and JIT.
 Many of us tend to collect things Just In Case we need them instead of trusting that we will receive what we need Just In Time.

 I made that phone call.
 I knew I would receive the answer to my question in two minutes, but the call would last close to an hour.
 It was as predicted.
 I moved from my desk to the couch so I wouldn’t be tempted to multitask.
 I fidgeted.
 I waited for an opportunity to kindly end the conversation, but there was a steady stream of talking.
 I also tried to stay as present as I could and listen.
 What I heard was heartbreaking and inspiring.
 “You’re like John of the Cross,” I said.
 You found intimacy with God in a cruel, dark place.”

 “That’s right,” she said.
 “It sounds funny, but I knew God before I knew God.”

 God was there with her, with us in that conversation, and here with me now as I write and notice that astonishing things can happen in the moments I want to avoid.